vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "If you can dream it, you can achieve it." - Zig Ziglar
 > 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
 > 1. "The biggest adventure you can take is to live the life of your dreams." - Oprah Winfrey
-> 1. "The journey of a thousand miles begins with a single step." - Lao Tzu
 > 1. "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
 > 1. "If you want to achieve greatness, stop asking for permission."